aiekick/aiekick/README.md

   * [ImCoolBar](https://github.com/aiekick/ImCoolBar) : A Fun ToolBar for DearImGui for imitate the well known MacOs bubble effect of DockBars
   * [InAppGpuProfiler](https://github.com/aiekick/InAppGpuProfiler) : A In App Gpu Profiler to Embed in your Dear Imgui App
   * [VdbWriter](https://github.com/aiekick/VdbWriter) : A specific and limited small lib for write OpenVDB file format
   * [EzExpr](https://github.com/aiekick/EzExpr) : A Easy to use and flexible math expression parser / evaluator in a one file header only
+  * [EzLibs](https://github.com/aiekick/EzLibs) : A Easy to use collection of cpp11 header-only libs for many usage (will replacing ctools)
+  * [Gearbar](https://github.com/aiekick/GearBar) : A VsCode extention for quickly enable/disable vscode settings via a button in the statusbar
 * Write plugins for [Blender3D](https://www.blender.org/) :
   * [Torus Node with one uv map possible case](https://archive.blender.org/developer/D11787)
   * [Parametric Node](https://archive.blender.org/developer/D11838)